-From a radar screen, select Menu > Radar Setup > Appearance.
+From a radar screen, select MENU > Radar Setup > Appearance.

-NOTE: These settings do not apply to the radar overlay.

-Bkgd.
-Color: Sets the color for the background.

-Frgd.
-Color: Sets the color scheme for the radar returns.

-- Look-Ahead Speed: Shifts your present location toward the bottom of the screen automatically as your speed increases.
-Enter your top speed for the best results. - Heading Line: Shows an extension from the bow of the boat in the direction of travel on the radar screen. - Range Rings: Shows the range rings that help you to visualize distances on the radar screen. - Bearing Ring: Shows a bearing relative to your heading or based on a north reference, to help you determine the bearing to an object shown on the radar screen. - Nav Lines: Shows the navigation lines that indicate the course you have set using Route To, Auto Guidance, or Go To. - Waypoints: Shows waypoints on the radar screen.
+- NOTE: These settings do not apply to the radar overlay. - Bkgd.
+Color: Sets the color for the background. - Frgd.
+Color: Sets the color scheme for the radar returns. - Brightness: Sets the brightness of various radar features, such as range rings and tracking symbols. - Look-Ahead Speed: Shifts your present location toward the bottom of the screen automatically as your speed increases.
+Enter your top speed for the best results. - Heading Line: Shows an extension from the bow of the boat in the direction of travel on the radar screen. - Range Rings: Shows the range rings that help you to visualize distances on the radar screen. - Bearing Ring: Shows a bearing relative to your heading or based on a north reference, to help you determine the bearing to an object shown on the radar screen. - Nav Lines: Shows the navigation lines that indicate the course you have set using Route To, Auto Guidance, or Go To.

+Waypoints: Shows waypoints on the radar screen.